mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 500 to 700 systems, and subsectors generally contain some 30-50 systems, varying dramatically in rift or cluster locales.
 Subsectors are

-noted by the sector name, and the characters A to P (omitting I and o).
+noted by the sector name, and the characters A toP (omitting I and o).
 Individual systems are noted by sector, subsector and grid coordinate within the grid of the subsector.
 Names of Subsectors and planets are changeable, and in fact often do so, but basic notation is consistent across time and political boundaries.

 Quadrants and Octants are semi-official charting designations comprising (respectively) four and two subsectors, used by trade and popular media and the names given often vary from the standard subsectors defined in the IGS Precise Ephemeris.
 It is suggested that the name be the lowest lettered sector or partial sector enclosed by the chart.